Outreach and Civic Engagement

-The Outreach and Civic Engagement (OCE) unit at LAU integrates civic engagement with the extra-curricular activities of students on both campuses, Beirut and Byblos, encourages students to broaden their horizons within and outside Lebanon, and provides students with leadership training, skills development and volunteer opportunities.
+Outreach & Civic Engagement (OCE) unit at LAU integrates civic engagement with the extra-curricular activities of students on both campuses (Beirut and Byblos), encourages students to broaden their horizons within and outside Lebanon, and provides students with leadership training, skills development and volunteer opportunities.

-OCE is dedicated to the advancement of LAU’s commitment to civic engagement, education of the whole person and the formation of leaders in a diverse world.
-It seeks to ensure students’ academic and professional success to bridge the gap between students and civil society and to establish networks for international exchange and collaboration.
+OCE is dedicated to the advancement of LAU’s commitment to civic engagement, the education of the whole person, and the formation of leaders in a diverse world.
+It seeks to ensure students’ academic and professional success, to bridge the gap between students and civil society, and to establish networks for international exchange and collaboration.

-Since 2010, OCE has offered a plethora of volunteering, enrichment and extra-curricular activities which are beneficial and relevant to the students’ needs.
-During the period 2010-2015, more than 6,196 LAU students were engaged and more than 17,640 external beneficiaries participated in its volunteering and civic engagement activities, projects and programs.
+Since 2010, OCE has offered a plethora of volunteering, enrichment and extra-curricular activities beneficial and relevant to students’ needs.
+During the period 2010–2017, more than 7,296 LAU students were engaged and more than 33,540 external beneficiaries participated in its volunteering and civic engagement activities, projects and programs.